Skip to main content

 Download and Start

-Run these two commands to get DeployStack running:
+Run these two commands to get DeployStack backend and frontend running:

 curl -o docker-compose.yml https://raw.githubusercontent.com/deploystackio/deploystack/main/docker-compose.yml